One Week in China: Top 5 Itineraries & Travel Tips

 • Travel Route: Guangzhou - Shenzhen

-• Best Time to visit: All-year-round
+• Best Time to Visit: All-year-round

 This itinerary is ideal for both school study tours and summer trips with kids, offering them a unique and exciting experience.
 In this itinerary, you will explore two of the top cities in China, Guangzhou and Shenzhen.